rust-lang/project-const-generics/design/README.md

 ### ❔ Const evaluatable bounds

 - ❗ Using subtrees to fulfill bounds
-- ❗❔ Discarding bounds and soundness
+- ❔ Discarding bounds and soundness
+- ❔ Compile time conditionals
 - ❔⚖️ Improving const evaluatability checks

 ALL OF THIS